 How to Make Soil More Alkaline Naturally

-Now that we’ve covered the basics of soil pH, let’s explore some natural ways to raise the alkalinity of your soil.
+Now that we’ve covered the basics of soil pH, let’s explore some natural ways to raise soil alkalinity.

 However, be very careful not to overdo it.
-If the soil becomes too alkaline, many plants may have difficulty absorbing important nutrients.
+Many plants may have difficulty absorbing essential nutrients if the soil becomes too alkaline.

 1. Wood Ashes